BeatrisIlieva/softuni-courseworks/README.md

      For non-registered users, their likes are stored temporarily in the session, allowing them to enjoy a personalized experience during their current visit.
 Registered users benefit from a seamless experience as their likes are securely stored in the database, ensuring that their preferences are maintained across sessions.

-13. User-Friendly Error Messages:

-     Enhancing user experience, our system features custom error messages that provide clear and concise feedback.
-These messages are designed to be user-friendly, allowing customers to easily understand and address any issues that may arise.
-Notably, these error messages are conveniently dismissible with a simple click, ensuring a seamless and non-intrusive interaction.

 13. Last Seen Products:

      As part of our user-centric approach, the system stores the last three products viewed by users in their session.
 This recent product history is thoughtfully displayed on pages where it is most relevant, ensuring a personalized and efficient browsing experience.
 Users can easily revisit and consider these recently viewed products, adding a layer of convenience to their journey throughout the platform.

-15. Enhanced Form Display: Customizing Labels and Utilizing Placeholders:

-     In this implementation, default Django form labels have been removed, creating a cleaner and more streamlined appearance.
-Instead, placeholders have been implemented, offering users intuitive cues within the form fields.
-This enhancement not only improves aesthetics but also ensures a more user-friendly and modern form interaction.

 6. Shopping Cart: